sshark/thrillingbytes/Looking at A Monad Through An Example.md

 [^canThrow]: Scala 3 is experimenting with the selective checked exception capture using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capability.

 ## The Better Answer, Use An Effect
 Effect in this context is a *container* or a container with some capabilities.
-Effect is not *side effect*.
+Effect is not a *side effect*.
 Simple container like `Opton` is a list with the maximum capacity of 1 element or empty.
 With `Option` effect the function can let its caller know its return status.
 The function will return `Some` or None to indicate success or failure.
 Function (A) implementation and usage would look like this
 ``` scala
 def  div(a: Int, b: Int): Option[Int] = if (b == 0) None else Some(a / b)